mighty-gerbils/gerbil-poo/doc/triezip.md

 Thus, if you use zippers to only minimally navigate the structure of your trie, you can substantially cut on the average cost of operations, and keep them in `O(N)` overall, or an `O(1)` amortized average.
-In the pun of Ken & Oleg, you can zip along your data structure rather than walk along it.
+In the pun of [Shan](http://conway.rutgers.edu/~ccshan/wiki/blog/posts/WalkZip1/) [&](http://conway.rutgers.edu/~ccshan/wiki/blog/posts/WalkZip2/) [Kiselyov](http://conway.rutgers.edu/~ccshan/wiki/blog/posts/WalkZip3/), you can zip along your data structure rather than walk along it.

 What batch operations can we thus support?
 Anything that involves many consecutive accesses to nodes that are close to each other.